March 15, 2022 3 min read

 Where it Started

-Artesanías Ady was made possible by traditional teachings that were passed down through generations.
-Long before Jorge started his own workshop he was learning all that he could from his dad.
+Jorge's shop was made possible by traditional teachings that were passed down through generations.
+Long before he started his own workshop he was learning all that he could from his dad.
 He tells us that “Everything comes from a family tradition that has been inherited from generation to generation.”

-His grandparents, who were originally from San Miguel de Allende, came and settled in Tonalá.
-His grandfather was the forerunner of the technique in Tonalá and taught many generations of artisans.
+His grandparents were originally from San Miguel de Allende, and his grandfather was the forerunner of the technique in their city and taught many generations of artisans.
 He shared these skills with Jorge’s dad, who then taught Jorge and his brother.

 The family support doesn’t stop there.
-His sister, Claudia Yeni Arzola Salamanca, also helps them with the business side of things.
+His sister, Claudia, also helps them with the business side of things.

 The Process